 What I found so significant about the review and interview with Diana was that here was a picture of much of what I understand of the American Christian scene.
 The scene in Europe and the UK is very different – we are much further down the road towards secularisation – especially in the realms of government.
 As a former Anglican I can relate to so much of what N T Wright is saying when addressing American audiences.
 I see what leaders of the emerging / emergent / house church movements are trying to reconcile – and that is obviously one part of what might be a great awakening.
 It seems fairly obvious that that is not going to take place in my lifetime.

 In the meantime others who are not involved with leadership are also being drawn away from the traditional churches and often finding themselves isolated.
 This is the journey that I have been involved with for many years.
 Although I often say that I have been outside the walls of ‘traditional’ Christianity for some 40 years it was only about three years ago that I was finally led to share with my wife that I was no longer able to attend with her.
 It’s hard to describe the impact that decision has made on my understanding of what it means to be drawn deeper, but it does come back to the consideration of, “What are the Foundations of the Christian Faith”!

-That’s what I wrote over 6 years ago at the point where I sensed that I had a faith that I could hold on to ‘loosely’.
+That’s what I wrote about 7 years ago at the point where I sensed that I had a faith that I could hold on to ‘loosely’.

-As I have said in “My Story” I could never have imagined how much things were going to change in the following 6 years.
+I could never have imagined how much things were going to change in the years that followed.